 In November 2021, Dr Penelope Ridings was elected as one of eight representatives from the Western European and other group of countries, for a five-year term on the International Law Commission, beginning January 2023.

 Dr Ridings was nominated by New Zealand.
 She was co-nominated by the Governments of Australia, Canada, and Sierra Leone.

 This profile provides a view of Dr Ridings' approach to the ILC.
 It was originally prepared for her election campaign.

 Dr Penelope Ridings, MNZM, is one of New Zealand’s most distinguished international lawyers.
 She has extensive experience representing States and finding common ground and solutions to complex legal issues.

-In her long and varied career with New Zealand’s Ministry of Foreign Affairs and Trade, she has been both Chief International Legal Adviser and Ambassador, and has developed a deep understanding of the academic and diplomatic aspects of international law.
+In her long career with New Zealand’s Ministry of Foreign Affairs and Trade, she has been both Chief International Legal Adviser and Ambassador, and has developed a deep understanding of the academic and diplomatic aspects of international law.

 Caption: Dr Ridings appearing as Agent for New Zealand before the International Court of Justice in Whaling in the Antarctic (Australia v Japan, New Zealand intervening) 2014.
 Photo: ICJ:CIJ